mattosman/al-folio/_projects/circulation.markdown

 **References**

-* Osman, M. et al.: A thirteen-century context for North Atlantic jet stream projections. *in revision*.
+* Osman, M. et al.: North Atlantic jet stream projections in the context of the past 1,250 years. *PNAS*, 2021.